top of page

 FAQS

-While EFT does address behaviour, this model dives deeper into how one has learned to adapt to stressors and cope with emotions.
-CBT is a top down cognitive approach to learn new strategies of change; this expectation of change created through insight can imply the expectation of 'shoulds.'
-The challenge is when the brain sees a right answer (shoulds) and also sees a threat, it will, out of survival instincts, register the threat and bypass the shoulds.
-"Story follows state."
-And when there is the expectation of 'should' but what is experienced is 'can't', internalized shame and resentment can creep in, which become underlying sources of anguish.
-EFT is an experiential model that unpacks the adaptive blocks (the 'good reasons') that hold us back, allowing a new healthier model of self to flourish in relationships.
-Secure relationships from an EFT attachment lens embody the three ideas of A.R.E.:
+In other models, the approach can be more cognitive based where clients are taught to learn new strategies of change; this expectation of change created through insight can imply the expectation of 'shoulds.'
+The challenge, however, is when the brain sees a right answer (shoulds) and also sees a threat, it will, out of survival instincts, always recognize the threat and bypass the shoulds.
+And when there is the expectation of should but what is experienced is can't, internalized shame, conflict and confusion can creep in, which become underlying sources of anguish.
+My approach is a somatic experiential approach using Internal Family Systems and Emotionally Focused Therapy; this helps unpack the adaptive blocks (the 'good reasons') that hold us back, unlocking a healthier relationship with Self and others.

 DOES MY INSURANCE COVER THERAPY?